Big data

 Sqoop is a command-line utility for Hadoop that imports and exports data between HDFS (or Hive) and structured databases.
 Sqoop was created by Cloudera, and is now a top-level Apache project.
 The name Sqoop comes from "SQL to Hadoop".
 Sqoop uses MapReduce to import and export the data, which provides parallel operation as well as fault tolerance.

-Sqoop includes a generic JDBC connector, which can be used to connect to any database that is accessible via JDBC.
+Sqoop includes a generic JDBC connector, which can be used to connect to any database that's accessible though JDBC.
 By using the generic JDBC connector with a JDBC-ODBC Bridge, Sqoop can access any database for which an ODBC driver is available.

 Apart from the built-in connectors, many companies have developed their own connectors that can be plugged into Sqoop.